Grand Canyon of the Yellowstone

 - Grandview Point: This overlook is wheelchair accessible with assistance, and a good place to see the river's twisting course below.

-- Lookout Point and Red Rock: Accessed from the parking area, Lookout Point provides the first look at the Lower Falls, while Red Rock Trail (a strenuous walk not recommended for those with health problems) takes you close enough to feel the spray.
+- Lookout Point and Red Rock: Accessed from the parking area, Lookout Point provides the first look at the Lower Falls, while Red Rock Trail is a strenuous walk that takes you close enough to feel the spray.

 - Brink of Lower Falls: Take the trail to the edge and watch the thousands of gallons of water cascade over the falls every second.
 This is a strenuous hike.